QihuangZhang/CeLEry/README.md

 ## Tutorial

-A Jupyter Notebook of the tutorial (*UNDER CONSTRUCTION*) is accessible from :
+A Jupyter Notebook of the tutorial is accessible from :
 <br>
 https://github.com/QihuangZhang/CeLEry/blob/main/tutorial/tutorial.ipynb
 <br>